Joan (Schiavon) Huesca (1928 – 1987)

 To reach the outer terrace, you had to exit through either the living room or one of the bedrooms.
 The building was by no means the tallest in the area, but it offered a spectacular view of the financial district.
 Being so high up also provided a feeling of safety and serenity.
 It lifted you from the noise and chaos of people and traffic, allowing you to take it all in on your own terms and affording an enviable anonymity that was hard to find in a city of some 8 million people.
 It was like being on top of the world.

-On Friday evening, May 12, 1978, Enrique Huesca and his two eldest sons, Enrique Jr. and Eduardo, arrived home from making a late night delivery of merchandise to the National Teachers’ Union, some five miles away.
-Although Enrique, Jr., wanted to get home to his wife and young daughters, he stopped upstairs for a short visit.
-Meche set the dining room table with coffee and platters of pan dulce, or Mexican sweet bread, for a late night snack, and the family sat down to plan the weekend’s activities.
+On Friday evening, May 12, 1978, Enrique Huesca and his two eldest sons, Enrique Jr. and Eduardo, arrived home from delivering merchandise to the National Teachers’ Union, some five miles away.
+Although Enrique, Jr. wanted to get home to his wife and young daughters, he stopped upstairs for a short visit.
+Meche set the dining room table with coffee and platters of pan dulce, or Mexican sweet bread, for a late-night snack, and the family sat down to plan the weekend’s activities.

 It was almost 11 p.m.
-Enrique Jr. kissed everyone goodbye for the night, promising to return with his family at seven the next morning to pick all of them up for the drive to the country.
-(1) As he left, Meche and my mother went to the kitchen to clean up while Enrique Sr. and Eduardo headed off to bed.
+Enrique Jr. kissed everyone goodbye for the night, promising to return with his family at seven the next morning to pick them up for the drive to the country.
+(1) As he left, Meche and my mother cleaned up the kitchen while Enrique Sr. and Eduardo headed off to bed.

 My mother and Meche loved to sit up late and talk way into the night, and tonight was no different.
-Undeterred by the early wake-up time only seven hours away, they moved their coffee and cigarettes to the living room, turned on the TV, and curled up on the couch to continue the conversation they had started earlier.
+Undeterred by the early wake-up time only seven hours away, they moved their coffee and cigarettes to the living room, turned on the TV, and curled up on the couch to continue their earlier conversation.

 Sometime around 12:30 a.m., deep into one of those conversations that gives words wings in the stillness of the night, they seemed so oblivious to anything else that it was a surprise when one of them smelled smoke.
 Thinking they had forgotten to extinguish a cigarette in the kitchen, where they had been a short time earlier, Meche got up to investigate.

-Reaching the kitchen, she noticed nothing out of the ordinary except for the odor, which was becoming stronger.
-She followed it out to the center terrace and saw black smoke rising through the cube.
+Reaching the kitchen, she noticed nothing unusual except the odor, which was becoming stronger.
+She followed the smell to the center terrace and saw black smoke rising through the cube.

 The La Galia building was burning.